 - Sunrise and sunset times: The times of sunrise, sunset, and dawn and dusk are shown.
 This function requires the use of GPS.

 - Temperature: the watch continuously displays and records the heat on the case (skin side).
 For a reliable measurement, it is, of course, necessary to remove the watch.
 Thus, we can know the temperature of the mountain lake where we bathed or see how far the thermometer has dropped during the night of bivouac.

 - Tide information: this information is available from the Movescount app.
 You, therefore, need a PC or a smartphone to know them during a sea trip.

 Suunto offers a minimalist activity tracker showing on the watch the number of steps taken and a summary for the week and the year.

-The Finnish brand has planned everything by integrating a “flashlight” function into its watch, which can be activated by a simple long press on the backlight button.
-The light is obtained by activating the backlighting at its maximum intensity on white screen background.
+The Finnish brand has planned everything by integrating a “flashlight” function into its watch, activated by a simple long press on the backlight button.
+The light is obtained by activating the backlighting at its maximum intensity on the white screen background.
 This gives a bluish light that is certainly not very powerful but sufficient to illuminate the inside of a tent or a bag vaguely.

 Heart rate Measurement

-The Traverse incorporates a heart rate monitor that indicates your heart rate and is used to calculate your calories burned more accurately.
+The Traverse incorporates a heart rate monitor that indicates your heart rate and calculates your calories burned more accurately.
 To work, you will need to purchase a Suunto heart rate monitor (Smart Sensor).

 Mobile notifications (calls and SMS transfers)